Emptiness formation probability, Toeplitz determinants, and conformal field theory: The ferroelectric string as a conformal boundary condition

 \subsection{Logarithmic terms}

 \paragraph{CFT derivation.---} The universal scaling function $f(\ell/L)$ can be obtained as follows.
 We use complex coordinates $w=x+i\tau$ on the cylinder ($x \in [0,L)$).
 Let $\mathcal{C}$ be a contour around the slit, and $w_0=x_0+i\tau_0$ a point on the slit.
-We consider the infinitesimal transformation $w\mapsto w+\delta \ell\Theta(x-x_0)$ inside the contour, and $w\mapsto w$ outside.
+We consider the infinitesimal transformation $w\mapsto w+\delta \ell\Theta(x-x_0)$ inside the contour, and $w\mapsto w$ outside. $\Theta$ is the Heaviside step function.
 Such a transformation stretches the slit by $\delta \ell$ in the horizontal direction, while keeping $L$ unchanged.
 The variation of the free energy is encoded in the $T_{xx}$ component of the stress-energy tensor as

 In complex coordinates we have $T_{xx}=T(w)+\bar{T}(\bar{w})$.
 The integral can be obtained by mapping back the slitted cylinder to the upper half plane $\mathbb{H}=\{z\in \mathbb{C},{\rm Im}\,z>0\}$, where $\langle T(z)\rangle_{\mathbb{H}}=0$ due to translational invariance.
 The transformation law of the stress tensor is